451 Group

 451 Group is a New York City-based technology industry research firm.
 Through its Uptime Institute operating unit, the company provides research for data center operators.
 In December 2019, 451 Group sold an operating division, 451 Research, to information and analytics company S&P Global.

 History

-451 Group acquired Uptime Institute in 2009.
-The company subsequently acquired:
+The 451 Group was founded in April 2000 with offices in London, New York and San Francisco.
+The founding team of four all came from UK IT publishers ComputerWire.
+Initial funding came from the London-based listed brokerage firm Durlacher.
+Following the withdrawal of Durlacher and a management buyout, the company acquired Uptime Institute in 2009.
+Subsequent acquisitions included: